 Phlebotomists, also called phlebotomy technicians, are specialized clinical laboratory technicians who collect blood samples (venipunctures) for use in diagnostic testing, blood transfusions and medical study.
 Phlebotomists work in hospitals, clinics, doctor's office laboratories, blood banks and health centers.
 Phlebotomists may also train and supervise other phlebotomy technicians and organize continuing education programs.

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), phlebotomists working in general and surgical hospitals earned an average annual salary of $30,580 as of May 2013.
-Phlebotomists working in laboratories in doctors' offices earned an average of $31,120 a year.
-According to the BLS, the highest paying states for phlebotomy were Alaska, California and Delaware, as of 2013.
-Employment is predicted to grow 27% between 2012 and 2022, according to the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), phlebotomists working in general and surgical hospitals earned an average annual salary of $31,890 as of May 2015.
+Phlebotomists working in doctors' offices earned an average of $32,360 a year.
+Following the District of Columbia, according to the BLS, the highest paying states for phlebotomy were California, Massachusetts, New York and Connecticut, as of 2015.
+Employment is predicted to grow 25% between 2014 and 2024, according to the BLS.